srijanshetty/data-sensitive-hashing/README.md

 - The *bucketlength* is *hashkeylength[][][hashkey]*
 - To get the points of the *bucket* iterate over *datahashresult[Lused][bucketindex +j]*

+**DSH Entropy**
+- In DSH Entropy, we perturb the querypoint by a N(querypoint, BaseR) distribution and compute results on these surrogate querypoints as well.
+- This can be enabled in SHindex.cpp::SHindex::query_execute.

 Running procedure
 -----------------